5. Controllers

 Add a controller

-Add a file called PlatformsController.cs to the existing Controllers folder in the project, and add the following code:
+Add a file called PlatformsController.cs to the existing Controllers folder, and add the following code:

 using CommandAPI.Data;